- Information

 Medinat Habu Temple:

-The splendid memorial temple of Medinat Habu was established for King Ramses III (1187-1156 BC) to be his mortuary temple.
-It was dedicated for the cult of the deceased pharaoh, and it acted as the royal place for worship, rituals, and commemoration of the King.
+The splendid Temple of Medinat Habu was built for King Ramesses III (1187–1156 BC) as his mortuary temple.
+It was dedicated to the cult of the deceased king and served as a center for worship, rituals, and commemoration.

 Deir El-Medina: